clappr/clappr-ios/README.md

 let options: Options = [kFullscreenByApp: true] let player = Player(options: options)

-// You should inform the player when the application changes the screen state player.on(Event.requestFullscreen) { _ in
+player.on(Event.requestFullscreen) { _ in
-    player.setScreen(state: .fullscreen)
+    // You must inform the player when the application changes the screen state player.setScreen(state: .fullscreen)
 }
 player.on(Event.exitFullscreen) { _ in
-    player.setScreen(state: .embed)
+    // You must inform the player when the application changes the screen state player.setScreen(state: .embed)
 }
 ```